The History of Pound Ridge

 Preservation

 Interest in the preservation of Pound Ridge's architectural heritage has also been maintained throughout the years.
-These older landmarks and homes are an integral part of the character of the town and provide the community a shared "pride of place".
-The current population of the residents of the town of Pound Ridge, NY includes 5,104 people (2010 US Census) living mostly in single-family dwellings on 2 or 3 acre minimum zoning districts.
+These older landmarks and homes are an integral part of the town's character and provide the community with a shared "pride of place".
+The current population of the town of Pound Ridge, NY, is 5,082 (2020 US Census), with most residents living in single-family dwellings in 2- or 3-acre minimum-zoning districts.
 In addition, there are deer galore, swans, ducks and geese, foxes and coyotes, bobcats, raccoons, otters, squirrels, chipmunks, frogs, crickets, etc.

 Pound Ridge Park pond